Intro

 The extended service times, operational complexity, and lack of fresh components suggest this is more about marketing positioning than fundamental improvement.

-I have a history with Qantas—I worked for them over 20 years ago—so I want them to succeed.
+I have a history with Qantas – I worked for them over 20 years ago, so I want them to succeed.

 The food is filling, the crew is excellent, and you’ll arrive fed and reasonably satisfied.
+Whether that constitutes a “new” experience is another question entirely.